-Riding Rules, VERNON
+Riding Rules, VERNON and COQUITLAM (THE “Region”)

 1. RESPONSIBLE RIDING

-To ride our scooters you must:
+To ride our vehicles you must:

-1.1.4 not have any existing physical, mental, medical or other condition that may impair your ability to safely operate the scooters;
+1.2 be in good health, not have any existing physical, mental, medical or other condition that may impair your ability to safely operate the vehicle;

-1.1.9 not carry passengers, including adults, children, infants (in baby carriers or otherwise), animals including pets and service animals etc.;
+1.6 not carry passengers, including adults, children, infants (in baby carriers or otherwise), animals including pets and service animals etc.;

-1.1.13 not ride in adverse weather conditions, including but not limited to heavy rain, lightning storms, monsoons, windy conditions, typhoons, hurricanes, cyclones, tropical storms, flooding, storm surges, haze, fog, smog, dust storms, reduced visibility conditions, hail, heavy snow, and icy conditions;
+1.10 not ride in adverse weather conditions, such as heavy rain, lightning storms, monsoons, windy conditions, typhoons, hurricanes, cyclones, tropical storms, flooding, storm surges, haze, fog, smog, dust storms, reduced visibility conditions, hail, heavy snow, and icy conditions;

 2. STARTING AND ENDING A TRIP